Library of Congress

 Background: The White House

 Irish-born immigrant and architect James Hoban designed the building after winning a contest initiated by President George Washington.
-Second President John Adams was the first to reside at the mansion, despite the alleged complaints from his wife Abigail about its incomplete construction.
+Second President John Adams was the first to reside at the mansion, despite complaints from his wife Abigail about its incomplete construction.

 President Madison had Hoban restore the building after the British destroyed the inside.
 Originally light gray in color, the building’s exterior was painted white during the restoration, which took three years to complete.
 President Theodore Roosevelt would officially call it the White House, although the name had been informally used before.